 The trees planted under this Protocol will be in cities and towns where people live, work, breathe, gather, and recreate.
-They will be easy to see and monitor.
-And there will be buyers of these credits who are not carbon buyers seeking a reportable offset.
-But the Registry understands that this protocol and the City Forest Carbon+ CreditsTM (also referred to herein as "Credits" or "Carbon+ Credits") are new, and that buyers of reportable offsets need security and stringency.
+They will be easy to see.
+Credits arising from the CO2 storage and quantified co-benefits from these trees will not be purchased by carbon offset buyers alone.
+Other buyers will include sustainability or corporate social responsibility funders who are not offsetting emissions but wish to purchase a locally sourced credit that represents real trees planted.
+But the Registry understands that this protocol and the City Forest Carbon+ Credits[TM] (also referred to herein as "Credits" or "Carbon+ Credits") are new, and that buyers of reportable offsets need security and stringency.